 Mark Wallace is a commercial fashion photographer based in Phoenix, Arizona.
 The founder of Snapfactory studios, Wallace continuously shares his knowledge of camerawork with aspiring artists, leading workshops and classes around the world.
 In 2013, Mark left the United States to embark on a 2 year-long journey during which he visited 25 countries and captured thousands of unique photographs across the globe.
-If you want to take this type of high-level travel photography, consider investing in NYIP's travel photography course.
-By the time you complete the program, you will have a portfolio of high-quality photos and the skills necessary to succeed as a professional.
 We met up with Mark at Adorama last night to chat about his journey and to gain some insight about practical photography on the go.
 Here’s what he shared:

 1. Be vigilant- Often times when visiting other places and absorbing new cultures, you will be exposed to social and political differences.
 Although it is exciting and meaningful to encapsulate this diversity within your images in an effort to explain and share with others back at home, in doing so, it’s important to be mindful of your role as a photojournalist.
 Capture what’s true, and make sure to send viewers an accurate, unbiased message of what’s going on.